 What is Teleocene?

-Some time in the 2010s I became interested in deep history and deep time, a the past which preceded humanity and history which I have studied for decades, a time in which living organisms barely existed and geology was the real lead.
-This interest occurred at a period when many colleagues started to use GIS technology to enhance their works on Ottoman history, and when almost everyone experienced what came to be known as the spatial turn; spatial turn meant rethinking of the past from the perspective of space and geography.
+Some time in the 2010s I became interested in deep history (and deep time), a past which preceded humanity and history as I had studied until then, a time when living organisms barely existed and geology ruled the planet.
+This interest occurred when many of my colleagues were becoming interested in GIS technology to enhance their works on Ottoman history, and when we were experiencing something I would call a spatial turn.
+A general rethinking of the past from the perspective of space and geography was taking place.

-My contribution to the field in this respect was an essay published 2017 which examined Ottoman sailors and their perceptions of the geography of the Ottoman Aegean, islands in particular through witness accounts as represented in a 15th century manuscript.
+My contribution to the field of Ottoman history within this context was an essay published 2017 which examined the Ottoman sailors and their perceptions of the geography of the Ottoman Aegean, the islands in particular as found in a 15th century manuscript.

-In the wider world, people were more and more concerned with the global warming, and the term "anthropocene" had started to appear.
-Along with anthropocene, there also came a debate on terminology, suggestions about disaster economies and economy's role in the global warming (capitolocene) and psychological consequences of the global warming (traumacene).
-All these terms tried to capture the human causes of climate change and its consequences.
-They all represented a paradigm shift which started to enable us to rethink the depth of our influence on our planet, and how we have altered not just its air, water but also the formation of its crust itself, the good old rocks.
+Meanwhile, the wider scholarship grew more concerned with the global warming, and eventually the term "anthropocene" was introduced to our vocabulary.
+Along with this new term, there also emerged a debate, and suggestions about disaster economies and economy's role in the global warming (capitolocene) and psychological consequences of the global warming (traumacene).
+The new terminology tried to capture the human causes of climate change and its consequences, and clearly represented a paradigm shift.
+I believe this debate enabled us to rethink the depth of our influence on our planet's nature, and how we have altered the formation of the good old rocks.

-In teleocene, once again we accept our faith instead of fighting to build a future that is better.
-In teleocene, we believe forces beyond our control dictate our fate even though we know that it was us who built that fate.
+In the state of teleocene, we accept our so called faith, instead of fighting (faithing) ourselves for a better future.
+In teleocene, we believe in forces that are beyond our control and let them dictate our future even though we know that it was us who built that future.